Divorce Or Bankruptcy: What To File First

 Divorce is a tricky business.
 Bankruptcy is a tricky business.
 When the two combine, things get even messier.
 Going through either process, you’ll likely be best served by enlisting an experienced attorney on both the financial and divorce side.

-Related Reading: How Does Property Division Work In Washington State?
+Related Reading: How Does Community Property Division Work In Washington State?

 Leave a Reply